Heinrich XXII, Prince Reuss of Greiz: Reign

 Heinrich was very wealthy, as the greater part of the territory he ruled over was his private property.
 At the end of his rule, Reuss contained fewer than 70,000 people, and comprised an area of 122 square miles.

 Frankfurt National Assembly

 In the late 1840s, there were discussions at the Frankfurt National Assembly for the creation of a hereditary imperial royal family that would rule over a united Germany, along with a new parliament and constitution.
 There was much debate however on which particular royal dynasty would become Emperor, as many Germans refused to back the Hohenzollern claim.
 This led Prince John of Saxony for instance to remark that "If the nine Electors of the old German Empire were restored, the Prince of Reuss-Greiz would have a better chance of being Emperor than the King of Prussia".

 Marriage and issue

-On 8 October 1872, he married Princess Ida of Schaumburg-Lippe, a daughter of Adolf I, Prince of Schaumburg-Lippe.
-They had the following children:
+On 8 October 1872, he married Princess Ida of Schaumburg-Lippe, daughter of Adolf I, Prince of Schaumburg-Lippe.
+They had six children: